Stories – mostly science

 Myths and Misconceptions

-This is a page for an optional paper offered in the third semester for students of the M.Sc. final year in Botany at the University of Delhi.
-It is a highly compressed, essentially introductory course (as, in our infinite wisdom, we do not offer a paper in evolutionary biology for undergraduates in Botany).
+This was a page for an optional paper offered in the third semester for students of the M.Sc. final year in Botany at the University of Delhi (2010-2018).
+It was a highly compressed, essentially introductory course (as, in our infinite wisdom, we do not offer a paper in evolutionary biology for undergraduates in Botany).
+[Since 2020, a version of it is offered as a required core paper in the second semester.]

-After a couple of introductory classes where we discuss morphological variation, both infraspecific (including ecotypes) and interspecific, as well as molecular variation, we then move on to talk about what adaptation is and is not.
+After a couple of introductory classes where we discussed morphological variation, both infraspecific (including ecotypes) and interspecific, as well as molecular variation, we moved on to talk about what adaptation is and is not.

-We get into some elementary population genetics — genetic drift, population structure, inbreeding, mutation and migration; modes and models of selection, frequency dependent selection, then “hum through” topics such as frequency dependent selection, sexual selection, kin selection, life-history evolution and levels of selection.
-We briefly peek into quantitative genetics and discuss molecular evolution over a couple of sessions.
+We got into some elementary population genetics — genetic drift, population structure, inbreeding, mutation and migration; modes and models of selection, frequency dependent selection, then “hummed through” topics such as frequency dependent selection, sexual selection, kin selection, life-history evolution and levels of selection.
+We briefly peeked into quantitative genetics and discuss molecular evolution over a couple of sessions.

-Then it is time for speciation, a phenomenally important process that allows the passage from micro- to macroevolution.
+Then it was time for speciation, a phenomenally important process that allows the passage from micro- to macroevolution.

-After a brief review of phylogenetic trees, reading and telling trees, we go into some basics of doing phylogenetic analysis, and then try to understand phylogenetic biology–or, at least, as it works in the origin of evolution of land plants.
+After a brief review of phylogenetic trees, reading and telling trees, we went into some basics of doing phylogenetic analysis, and then tried to understand phylogenetic biology–or, at least, as it works in the origin of evolution of land plants.

-Laboratory sessions include the analysis of morphological and molecular variation; a simulation board game to understand selection; a couple of sessions on PopG to understand the behaviour of genes in populations across several generations; back to phenotypes to study morphological variation among a group of taxa (usually genera of Solanaceae), to construct a morphological data matrix and conduct phylogenetic analysis using maximum parsimony; then to molecular data from the same taxa to estimate phylogenies using neighbor-joining and maximum likelihood methods.
-We do an exercise on comparative methods and spend one session studying seed plant fossils.
+Laboratory sessions included the analysis of morphological and molecular variation; a simulation board game to understand selection; a couple of sessions on PopG to understand the behaviour of genes in populations across several generations; back to phenotypes to study morphological variation among a group of taxa (usually genera of Solanaceae), to construct a morphological data matrix and conduct phylogenetic analysis using maximum parsimony; then to molecular data from the same taxa to estimate phylogenies using neighbor-joining and maximum likelihood methods.
+We did an exercise on comparative methods and spent one session studying seed plant fossils.

-Students do an independent project during the first 6 weeks or so, when they study an assigned plant and present their findings in a poster session.
-Ph.D. students of the Department of Botany judge these posters.
+Students did an independent project during the first 6 weeks or so, when they studied “their” assigned plant and presented their findings in a poster session.
+M.Phil. and Ph.D. students of the Department of Botany judged these posters and teachers would come through to talk to students about their work.

 Dr. Mark Olson, UNAM, Mexico, gave a lecture on structures and adaptations that essentially set the stage for the rest of the semester.